suv11235/hill-climbing-agents/README.md

 Experimental harnesses for **hill climbing** as the central optimization mechanism for AI agents in **scientific discovery** and **software development**.

-Based on research synthesis from Nov 2025 – May 2026 (see [docs/RESEARCH.md](docs/RESEARCH.md)).
+Based on recent research on the topic until May, 2026 (see [docs/RESEARCH.md](docs/RESEARCH.md)).
 Key finding: **greedy hill climbing with early stopping is the strong default** when LLMs serve as proposal generators (Li et al., arXiv:2603.27415).

 ## Architecture